-If you determine that you are going to operate your own business working as a publisher of your own online publication, you could establish yourself as a sole proprietor (sole owner) of your business right now, fill out the online application with the IRS in minutes, and have an official tax identification number shortly there after (it can take up to 2 weeks, before the number could be used to file your taxes).
+If you determine that you are going to operate your own business working as a publisher or consultant or affiliate of your own online publication, you could establish yourself as a sole proprietor (sole owner) of your business right now, fill out the online application with the IRS in minutes, and have an official tax identification number shortly there after (it can take up to 2 weeks, before the number could be used to file your taxes).

 Once you have a TIN number, if your company engages to work with other companies online, you will provide your tax identification number for tax identification reasons sometimes in an online form and sometimes you will be asked to submit a W-9(download copy of W9 form from IRS).

 If your company earns an amount over the minimum amount for the year, your company will then receive a 1099 with an earning report linked to your TIN number, which you will then be able to report on your taxes in Schedule C.

 This protects your social security number.
 You do not have to enter a SSN online as you do business with other companies (standard in many online relationships and profiles).